June 15 - Balsam Lake, City of Kawartha Lakes

 June 18 - From Bala to Elk Lake, Timiskaming District

 June 20 - Boreal Butterflies and Woodpeckers of Fraserdale

 June 21 - Smooth Rock Falls to Hearst Birding, Matachewan Mothing

 June 23 - Purplish Coppers in Parry Sound District

-The previous evening's mothing activities had kept me up late, and so I did not rise until after the sun had risen.
+The previous evening's mothing activities had kept me up late, and so I did not rise until after the sun.
 I wolfed down a hearty breakfast, consisting of a vegetarian omelette on toast along with a strong mug of coffee, all made with my one-burner stove.
 Feeling recharged, I grabbed my camera and headed out into the rock barrens.

 If there is one native Ontario animal that I would identify as my favourite species, I think it would have to be the Eastern Massasauga (Sistrurus catenatus catenatus).
 Pit vipers fascinate me, and Ontario's only venomous snake holds a special place in my heart.
 Despite seeing over 100 massasaugas over the years, each subsequent one brings a smile to my face.
 The massasaugas at this particular location have taught me a great deal over the years.